apache/druid/docs/content/operations/basic-cluster-tuning.md

 For Tasks, `druid.server.http.numThreads` should be set to a value slightly higher than the sum of `druid.broker.http.numConnections` across all the Brokers in the cluster.

 Tuning the cluster so that each Task can accept 50 queries and 10 non-queries is a reasonable starting point.

-#### SSD storage

-We recommend using SSDs for storage on the MiddleManagers, as they handle segment data stored on disk.

 #### Total Memory Usage